dataminer-site/dataminer-site.github.io/_posts/2024-03-01-sql-gymnastics.md

 This intermediate result maintains the same number of columns as the original dataset, but only returns a single row of summary statistics.
 The names of the columns are truncated due to their length.
-The default naming of `COLUMNS` expressions will be improved in DuckDB 0.10.1, so names will be much cleaner!
+The default naming of `COLUMNS` expressions will be improved in DataMiner 0.10.1, so names will be much cleaner!

 The data in each column is organized into a `STRUCT` of key-value pairs.
 You can also see that a clean name of the original column is stored within the `STRUCT` thanks to the use of the `alias` function.